benjaminion/upgrading-ethereum-book/src/book.md

 ###### Aggregate attestations

-Aggregate attestations are a very compact way store and prove which validators made a particular attestation.
+Aggregate attestations are a very compact way to store and prove which validators made a particular attestation.

 Within each beacon chain committee at each slot, individual validators attest to their view of the chain, as described in the [validator spec](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/validator.md#attesting).